Your Clemson University ID is your library card

 In order to replace a lost or damaged item, you must purchase an item of the same edition or later.
 You must also pay any extra fees associated with the item (such as a binding fee if a paperback is substituted for a hard-bound) plus the processing fee and any applicable overdue fines.
 Popular reading audiobooks are treated as exceptions and cannot be replaced by patrons and will be ordered by the Library.
-If you have questions, please contact the Circulation Desk in Cooper Library (864) 656-1557 or the Architecture Library (864) 656-3393.
+If you have questions, please contact the Library Services Desk in Cooper Library (864) 656-1557 or the Architecture Library (864) 656-3393.

 Outstanding bills are submitted to a collection agency.
 Additional fees or charges may be assessed.

 If you have questions about Cooper Library materials, fines or fees, please contact the Circulation desk at 864-656-1557.
 You may also contact the Architecture desk at 864-656-3933 concerning Architecture Library materials.

 If an item appears to be missing from the collection, send a Cooper Library Search Request, an Architecture Library Search Request, or a Tillman Library Search Request.
 You can also come by the Circulation Desk.
 We will search for it and notify you when we find it.
 If we can't find it, you can submit an Interlibrary Loan request for the missing book or article.

 Use Interlibrary Loan to obtain a book or journal article not available in the Clemson University Libraries.